nikitaaveritchev/kmeans-Extension-Ptolemy/review/rebuttal.md

 Minor Problems.
 Review 3 correctly notes that Eq.
-2 has a typo in the first summand of the RHS.
-We will correct this mistake in the camera-ready version.
-We will also improve the readability and accessibility of Fig. 1 by increasing its font size and using different line styles rather than relying on coloring alone.
+2 has a typo in the first summand of the RHS, which will be corrected.
+Likewise, we will also improve the readability and accessibility of Fig. 1 by increasing its font size and using different line styles rather than relying on coloring alone.

 Review 1 does not contain any questions or statements that need to be rebutted.